Fairness Project: Other issues

 The principal other issue handled by the Fairness Project as of 2020 is paid sick leave.
 Although the topic was initially considered a goal for future election cycles, several of the ballot proposals supported in 2016 also had paid sick leave aspects, specifically Washington state and Arizona.

 A Michigan ballot proposal was completed with over 380,000 signatures (well over the required 252,000) demanding varying levels of paid sick leave, which depended on company size.
 The Fairness Project participated less in this signature drive, most likely due to an established local committee and significant local support willing to sign for the proposal.
 An early sum of $100,000 was provided, with an additional $200,000 provided over the remainder of the campaign, and some minor in-kind aid, totalling 16% of campaign funds.
 The Michigan legislature decided to amend the proposal before passing it, which only required paid sick-leave coverage from companies with over 50 people and placed a lower maximum cap of 40 hours per year.

 Campaigns in Texas to implement paid leave have demonstrated increased complexity compared to other "normal" ballot proposals, as the Texan attorney general asserted that a state law preventing such a requirement overrides any city-level legislation that might occur, even if generated via ballot.
 No statewide proposal has been offered; instead, various cities and areas have had local ballot proposals created, most notably in Dallas and San Antonio.
 This has been driven by the decision of state capital Austin to legislate paid leave in February 2018.
 The Freedom Project provided a loan of $383,813.

 A Colorado proposal to implement paid family and medical leave is being supported by the Fairness Project to be placed on the November 2020 ballot.
 The Fairness Project provided initial funding for the local campaign group's (Colorado Families First) website.
 The proposal demands up to 12 weeks of leave as a standard, employment protections, and a funding set-up split equally between employers and employees.
 Signature gathering was disrupted by the COVID-19 pandemic, with the Project's executive director stating: "The very act of going to your neighbor and asking them to sign violates all the rules of social distancing."
 The signature gathering continued as the Colorado governor agreed to remote signature gathering, with a requirement to submit 124,632 signatures by 3 August.

 In a significant variation, the Project gave a small amount of funding to help a Colorado ballot place firm restrictions on payday lending.
-The ballot sought to reduce the maximum interest rate to 36% from 200%,in an effort to reduce the rate of loan default from 25%.
+The ballot sought to reduce the maximum interest rate to 36% from 200%, in an effort to reduce the rate of loan default from 25%.
 Compared to most campaigns, the Project's support was minor, with under $7000 contributed out of over $2 million, mostly donated by the like-minded PAC Sixteen Thirty Fund.
-The proposal received clear support, with 77.25% of voters in favour.
+The proposal received clear support, with 77.25% of voters in favor.